-#3 Postsecondary-Ready Competencies A student must meet one of the following requirement S. Academic Honors Diploma 47 credits Technical Honors Diploma 47 credits Meet the college ready benchmark score on the ACT ELA=18 Reading=22 Math=22 Science=23 Students must meet the score in at least 2 of the 4 areas, one in ELA or reading and one in math or science Meet the college ready benchmark score on the SAT ERW=480 Math=530 Earn a minimum AFQT score on the ASVAB A score of 31 Earn a state and industry credential or certification.
+#3 Postsecondary-Ready Competencies A student must meet one of the following requirement A student must meet one of the following requirements.
+Academic Honors Diploma 47 credits Technical Honors Diploma 47 credits Meet the college ready benchmark score on the ACT ELA=18 Reading=22 Math=22 Science=23 Students must meet the score in at least 2 of the 4 areas, one in ELA or reading and one in math or science Meet the college ready benchmark score on the SAT ERW=480 Math=530 Earn a minimum AFQT score on the ASVAB A score of 31 Earn a state and industry credential or certification.
 Complete a federal recognized apprenticeship.
-Be a CTE Concentrator Student must earn at least a "C" average Complete 3 AP/IB/Dual Credit course Student must earn at least a "C" average and 1 of the classes must be in a core content area Complete a Locally Created Pathway Student must earn at least six (6) credits in a particular course pathway and earn at least a "C" average.
+Be a CTE Concentrator (Starting with Class of 2026 the NLPS are required) Student must earn at least a "C" average Complete 3 AP/IB/Dual Credit course Student must earn at least a "C" average and 1 of the classes must be in a core content area Complete a Locally Created Pathway Students must earn at least six (6) credits in a particular course pathway and earn at least a "C" average.